jbukuts/sveltekit-carbon-doc-template/README.md

 # Carbon SvelteKit Documentation Template

-This is a site template created with Next.js and Carbon Design System that is intended to build a documentation-style site as static assets.
+This is a site template created with SvelteKit and Carbon Design System that is intended to build a documentation-style site as static assets.

 It is built using: